PBorocz/manage/README.md

     - method: ...
       ...
 ```

-1. Arguments
+###### Arguments

-            - `pathspec` Optional path specification of dir(s) and/or file(s) to commit.
-Default if not specified is \`.\`.
+* `pathspec` Optional path specification of dir(s) and/or file(s) to commit.
+Default if not specified is `.`.
-            - `message` Optional commit message.
-Default if not specified is today\'s date (yyyymmddThhmm).
+* `message` Optional commit message.
+Default if not specified is today's date (in format: ~yyyymmddThhmm~).

 ##### **git_commitversionfiles**

-Specialised command to git stage and commit two files relevant to my build process: `pyproject.toml` and `README.(org|md)`.
-Other methods will update these files for version management and this method is provided to get them into git on behalf of a release.
+Specialised method (really a customised version of `git_commit`) to git stage and git commit two files relevant to the build process: `pyproject.toml` and `README.(org|md)`.

+Specifically, other methods will update these files for version management and this method is provided to get them into git on behalf of a release.
 Alternately, you can use the more general `git_commit` method, specifying these two files to be added.
 ``` yaml
 build_my_package:
   description: Build my distribution package.